MrQubek/Matrix_Operations/README.md

 ### General info
 The implementation uses threads and Intel AVX/AVX2 SIMD instructions in order to speed up calculation time.
 Move semantics is widely used in the project as well.

-Initially, the project was created as a part of passing the course of Techniques of Effective Programming (pol.
+Initially, the project was created in 2021 as a part of passing the course of Techniques of Effective Programming (pol.
 Techinik Efektywnego Programowania).
-Multithreading and SIMD instructions have been added later in order to learn basics how to use them.
+Multithreading, SIMD instructions and a few smart pointers have been added later in order to learn basics how to use them.

 ### Technologies
 The project is created with:
 * Visual Studio 2019
 * Intel AVX/AVX2 instructions
 * Move semantics
+* Templates
 * C++11 Threads
-* Templates
+* Smart pointers

 ### Details about implementation
 Matrixes and operations (through class _CMatrix_) are defined for C++ types int, float and double.

+##### Initialising a matrix

 The constructor _CMatrix(int rowCnt, int colCnt, bool randInit)_ initialises matrix by allocating a memory for it.
 If the "randInit" variable is true, the cells of matrix will be filled with uniformly distributed random numbers constrained by constants defined in header const.h; otherwise the cells will be left with unspecified values.

+##### Available mathematical operations

 The followig operations may be performed on the matrixes:
 * multiplication of matrixes